This article was co-produced by GlobalSpec and Air Innovations

 - UL 60601-1 — Medical Electrical Equipment, Part 1: General Requirements for Safety

-The SSC 4500 series sterile storage cabinet meets the needs for highly portable on-demand clean room environments in several industries.
+The SSC 4500 series sterile storage cabinet meets the needs for highly deployable on-demand clean room environments in several industries.

 Contact Us For Your Sterile Storage Needs